MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentcreateresult_extendederror.md

 # Windows.Security.Isolation.IsolatedWindowsEnvironmentCreateResult.ExtendedError

 ## -description

-Queries for extended errors in case of Isolated Windows Environment creation failure.
+**Deprecated.** Queries for extended errors in case of Isolated Windows Environment creation failure.

 ## -property-value

 HRESULT

 ## -remarks

+> [!WARNING]
+> This is a deprecated API.

 ## -see-also

 ## -examples